Treatments Overview

 Treatment Selection

-Candidate Selection Logic
+Stage 1: Candidate Selection Logic

 In this first stage of treatment selection, we select any viable candidates elements to be potentially treated in the current year.
 This selection is made based on age, condition and other parameters.

 Note that, in this stage, there is no consideration of the treatment to be applied.
 We simply consider which network elements are to be considered as candidates for treatment.
+The main purpose of the Candidate Selection function is to reduce the number of elements put forward into the optimisation process, thereby significantly reducing model run time.

-Candidate Treatment Selection
+Stage 3: Optimised Treatment Selection